simharuk2021/meet/README.md

 # User Stories

+1) As a user I would like to be ablt to Filter the Events so they can be displyed by City

+    Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.

+    Scenario 2: User should see a list of suggestions when they search for a city.

+    Scenario 3: User can select a city from the suggested list.

 2) As a user, I would like to be able to show/hide event details so that I can see more/less information about an event